 The Heart Has Reasons by Mark Klempner

 Remember that you can request The Heart Has Reasons at your local library.
-Students can request that their school library get a copy.
-The ISBN number of the updated paperback edition is 978-0988567405.
-The ISBN of the eBook edition is 978-0-9885674-1-2.
+If you are a student, you can ask that your school library get a copy.
+Give your librarian the ISBN number: 0829816992.

 October 2009: The Heart Has Reasons Hits #1 in Kindle Edition